housw/phyloutils/README.rst

 ``runPartitionFinderProtein``, ``runRAxML``, ``replaceNameInTree``,
 ``runProdigal``, ``runProkka``, ``runHmmsearch``.

-This package is still under active development, please use with your own risk.
+This package is still under active development, use at your own risk.